JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   because glue is re-rendered wherever needed rather than shared.
 Free when it really is wiring, emphatically not otherwise.
 Counting it is what stops decomposition from looking free.
-- **multiplexers** — one per unit input port, sized by fold count.
+- **multiplexers** — one per unit input port, sized by its count of distinct operand values after register allocation (not blindly by fold count), plus writeback muxes for profitable cross-FU register reuse.
 The term sharing grows, and the reason sharing more finely eventually stops paying.
-- **registers** — cross-state values after allocation, plus the output and state registers.
+- **registers** — cross-state values after allocation, plus the output and state registers (the output term is absent for `register_output=False`).
 - **state decode**.

 The constants are normalised so one bit of an adder is 1.0, with ratios taken